lmorg/murex/docs/GUIDE.arrays-and-maps.md

             "sunday"
     ]

-...which can be queried directly within _murex_ via a variety of builtins.
+...which can be queried directly within Murex via a variety of builtins.

 To iterate through the array and print each element and print the value: